open-politics/opol/README.md

 - Contribute to documentation, scripts, or code

 ## License
 Opol is released under the MIT License.
-You’re free to use, modify, and distribute this software in any personal, academic, or commercial project, provided you include the license and its copyright notice.
+You're free to use, modify, and distribute this software in any personal, academic, or commercial project, provided you include the license and its copyright notice.